fedorov-ao/m2j/README.md

 Install evdev module
 `$pip install evdev`

 Note: evdev-1.6.0 for python 2.7 is bugged and will not run.
-Copy device.py and uinput.py files from evdev dir to ~/.local/lib/python2.7/site-packages/evdev/ (~ is home dir).
+Copy device.py and uinput.py files from `3rdparty/evdev` in repo dir to `evdev` installation dir.
-`$cp evdev/{device,uinput}.py ~/.local/lib/python2.7/site-packages/evdev/`
+`$cp /path/to/repo/3rdparty/evdev/{device,uinput}.py ~/.local/lib/python2.7/site-packages/evdev/`

 Installing evdev-1.6.1 for python 2.7
 `$pip install pathlib2`